OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/index.md

 authors: ["OSL Team"]
 ---

-This page is dedicated to posting open and available opportunities within Open Science Labs, its partner companies/organizations, and other affiliates.

 ## Open Source Internships

 Open Science Labs (OSL) offers opportunities for enthusiasts who are new to